 Lash mites or eyelash mites (also known as Demodex folliculitis) are microscopic parasites found in the follicles on our faces.
 They eat the dead skin cells and oils on our eyelids.
 Lash mites lay their eggs in your lash follicles which can lead to clogged pores and eventually, eyelash loss.

-They help keep the lash follicles clean because they are eating dirt and oils.
-Only when there are many eyelash bugs does it become a problem.
+Believe it or not, they actually help keep the lash follicles clean because they are eating dirt and oils.

 So what do eyelash mites look like?

-Eye mites are very small.
-They are oval-shaped and have 8 legs.
-Their size ranges from 0.3 to 0.4 mm.
-These mites are translucent and usually cannot be seen by the naked eye.
+They are small, oval-shaped and have 8 legs.
+Their size can range from 0.3 mm to 0.4 mm.
+They are also translucent and usually cannot be seen by the naked eye.

 If there are too many lash mites in one hair follicle your natural lash will slip out and you will experience lash loss.

-The picture below was taken from a new client who came for an eyelash extension consultation.
-She had her lashes done at another salon before coming to us.
+This picture below is from a new client who visited Divine Lashes for a consultation after getting her lashes done at another salon.

 Symptoms of eyelash mites can be classified in varying levels of severity: